nocobase/nocobase/docs/en-US/manual/core-concepts/collections.md

 For example, in a collection describing an order, each column contains information about a specific attribute of the order, such as the delivery address, while each row contains all the information about a specific order, such as order number, customer name, phone number, delivery address, etc.

-## Separation of data and interfaces
+## Separate "data structure" and "user interface"

 NocoBase's `Data` and `View` are separated, managed and presented by `Collections` and `Blocks` respectively.